Large Transformers are Better EEG Learners: Experiments

+We apply AdaCT to diverse EEG datasets and the UCI HAR dataset~\cite{anguita2013public}, guiding the fine-tuning process from the smallest to the larger pre-trained transformers.
+Our quantitative evaluation, involving calculations for average accuracy and macro-F1 score, consistently reveals compelling results.
+Notably, fine-tuning transformers with only 100 million to 300 million parameters on AdaCT-converted datasets could match or surpass benchmarks established by previous state-of-the-art methods.
+These findings underscore AdaCT's effectiveness in enhancing the adaptability of pre-trained transformers, particularly for EEG and some other multi-channel human activity recording time series data.

-We load the pre-trained transformer models for image or sequence classification from huggingface~\cite{wolf2019huggingface} and evaluate our method on diverse EEG decoding tasks: UCI HAR~\cite{anguita2013public}, Epileptic Seizure Recognition~\cite{misc_epileptic_seizure_recognition_388}, and Sleep-EDF~\cite{goldberger2000physiobank}.
+Specifically, we evaluate our method on three datasets: Epileptic Seizure Recognition~\cite{misc_epileptic_seizure_recognition_388}, Sleep-EDF~\cite{goldberger2000physiobank}, and UCI HAR~\cite{anguita2013public}.
 Following the setting in ~\cite{eldele2021time}, we split the datasets into 60\%, 20\%, and 20\% for training, validating, and testing.
-We fine-tune the pre-trained large transformers using Huggingface Trainer~\cite{wolf2019huggingface} with AdamW optimizer, initial learning rate of 5e-5, training batch size per device of 16, and gradient accumulation steps of 4.
+We fine-tune the pre-trained transformer models using Huggingface Trainer~\cite{wolf2019huggingface} with AdamW optimizer, initial learning rate of 5e-5, training batch size per device of 16, and gradient accumulation steps of 4.
 We report the prediction accuracy and macro-averaged f1 scores.
-Each experiment we conduct is trained within 20 epochs, and further training does not significantly improve the performance.
-For experiments involving the conversion of EEG data into text, we set the hyperparameter $\alpha$ to 1000.
-We conduct fine-tuning with PyTorch 1.13.0+cu116 and Huggingface transformers 4.31.0 on two NVIDIA Quadro RTX 8000 GPUs.
+Each experiment we conduct is trained within 20 epochs, and further training did not significantly improve the performance.
+Our training environment is PyTorch 1.13.0+cu11 on two NVIDIA Quadro RTX 8000 GPUs.